oikos-cash/oikos-docs-bsc/content/contracts/RewardEscrow.md

 ### `totalEscrowedBalance`

-A record of the total remaining vested balance in this contract, which should be equal to the actual SNX balance.
+A record of the total remaining vested balance in this contract, which should be equal to the actual OKS balance.

 **Type:** `uint public`